-- High-Interest Savings Accounts.
 Capital One 360 has really been pushing its 360 Savings Account.
 It offers a variable APR, which at 0.75% is competitive with other online savings products.
 This no-fee account requires no minimum balance and it allows customers to open multiple online savings accounts at once, making it easier for folks who have discrete goals to manage separate financial stockpiles.
 360 Savings Accounts can be linked with Capital One 360’s interest-bearing checking accounts as well.
 Federal law limits you to six withdrawals per month.
 You can deposit as much as you want, however

-The company’s CDs feature variable term lengths of between 6 and 60 months.
+The company’s CDs feature variable term lengths of between six months and five years.
 They also come with market-based interest rates that increase with term length – at the moment, a 60-month (five-year) CD yields 2.30%, while the six-month CD yields 0.40%.
 For CDs with terms of less than 12 months, users face an early withdrawal penalty equivalent to three months of interest.
 CDs with terms longer than 12 months impose an early withdrawal penalty equal to six months of interest.
 In both cases, then, you need to keep these accounts open for longer than the “penalty period,” or you lose a small portion of your principal amount.
 There are no minimum balance requirements on Capital One 360 CDs.

-- Retirement Accounts.
-Customers can open or roll over IRAs and 401ks without leaving the 360 ecosystem.
+Customers can open or roll over IRAs and 401(k)s without leaving the 360 ecosystem.
 If you’re okay with limiting your retirement investments to FDIC-insured vehicles such as savings accounts or CDs, you can simply open a “Savings IRA” that allows you to earn interest without accumulating a tax burden.
-If you want to invest in stocks, bonds, mutual funds, or ETFs, you can open an IRA with Sharebuilder – which is owned and managed by Capital One – and transfer funds directly from your existing, non-IRA 360 Savings account.
-Sharebuilder also offers 401k solutions for business owners.
+If you want to invest in stocks, bonds, mutual funds, or ETFs, you can open an IRA with Capital One Investing and transfer funds directly from your existing, non-IRA 360 Savings account.
+Capital One Investing also offers 401k solutions for business owners.

-- Interest-Bearing Checking Accounts.
 The Capital One 360 Checking Account comes with a fee-free debit card and access to about 40,000 ATMs nationwide.
-It also pays a small but noticeable interest rate that ranges from 0.20% for deposits of less than $50,000 to 0.90% on deposits of more than $100,000.
+It also pays a small but not insignificant interest rate that ranges from 0.20% for deposits of less than $50,000 to 0.90% on deposits of more than $100,000.

-- Kid-Friendly Tools and Services.
 Many banks pay lip service to financial education, but Capital One 360 actually seems to mean it.
-The bank offers multiple accounts for kids and teens, including the Kids Savings Account – an FDIC-insured account with an identical APR to the regular 360 Savings Account – and MONEY, a teen-oriented checking account that comes with a free debit card and full parental oversight.
-Through Sharebuilder, parents can also open a custodial investing account for kids of any age.
+The bank offers multiple accounts for kids and teens, including the Kids Savings Account – an FDIC-insured account with an identical APR to the regular 360 Savings Account – and MONEY, a teen-oriented checking account that comes with a free debit card, full parental oversight, and a 0.25% yield.

 - Variable Interest Rates.
 Interest rates on Capital One 360’s cash accounts vary based on market fluctuations.
 Capital One doesn’t reveal the exact formula it uses to set these rates, but, as with many banks, it’s likely based on the Fed Funds Rate, as well as current market rates on Treasury bonds.
 If these benchmark rates rise, you won’t be locked into a long-term commitment to a low interest rate.

 - Interest-Based Overdraft Charges.
 Unlike many banks’ checking accounts, 360 Checking doesn’t charge overdraft fees on negative balances.
-Instead, it charges a flat, daily interest rate on all overdrafts, with a total negative limit of $5,000.
-The daily overdraft fee on a negative balance of $4,999, for example, is just $1.54.
+Instead, it charges a flat, daily interest rate (currently 12% APR) on all overdrafts, with a total negative limit of $5,000.
+The daily overdraft fee on a negative balance of $4,999, for example, is just $1.64.
 Of course, these charges can add up over time, but they’re a far cry from the one-off $30 or $50 charges that some other banks levy.

 - Mobile Access for Savings, Checking, and Investments.
 Given the sheer mobile-unfriendliness of many of Capital One 360’s smaller competitors, the fact that you can access your 360 savings, checking, and investment accounts from any wireless-enabled mobile device is worth noting.
 Minor interfacing differences aside, 360’s mobile experience is virtually identical to its desktop version.